guidoism/adulting/README.md

   sponge with water and microwave it for 90 seconds.
 - Put dish soap in a cheap squeeze bottle (you can get them from restaurant supply stores)
 - Restaurant supply stores exist.
 They sell high quality kitch stuff much cheaper than normal retail.
 Find one that allows the public to shop there (some require you own a business)
+- Parchment paper is awesome.
+The sheets are even more convenient than the rolls.
+I keep around the 12"x16" sheets and the 6"x6" sheets.
+I use them all over the kitchen when I want to make cleanup easier.
+I put them on the cutting board when cutting stuff, I put them over cookie sheets when baking.
+- You can make parchment paper take another shape by putting it under warm water and crumple it into a wad and then open it back up.
+It will take the shape of containers better that way.